-For our African American oral histories, visit the African American Oral History Channel.
+For our African American oral histories, visit the African American Oral History Playlist.

-The mission of the MVM Oral History Center is to promote the preservation and collection of Vineyard history, past and present, through recorded oral history interviews and related materials.
-The center was established at the Museum in 1993.
-It now contains over 1,400 interviews of Vineyard people conducted over the past forty years.
+The mission of the MVM Oral History Department is to promote the collection and preservation of Vineyard history, past and present, through audio and video oral history interviews and related materials.
+The Department was established at the Museum in 1993.
+It now contains over 1700 interviews with Vineyard people conducted over the past sixty years.
 The archive of tapes, transcripts, and photos is housed at the Museum, where it is available to the public for purposes of education, research and enjoyment.
 For information contact: Linsey Lee, Oral History Curator – (508) 627-4441 ext.
 113

 Anthropologists and historians have long regarded individual oral testimonies to be a key factor in shaping a shared memory and identity.
-An understanding of the values and decision made in the past are of great importance.
-The recorded memories and observations of various Vineyarders in the MVM Oral History Center deepen our understanding and appreciation of the past, broaden our awareness of the unique qualities of the Vineyard, and inform our individual and collective decisions regarding the Island.
-Oral histories are integrated into many of the Museum exhibits to enhance and enrich the visitor’s experience.
+The recorded memories and observations of Vineyarders in the Museum’s Oral History Archive deepen our understanding and appreciation of the past, broaden our awareness of the unique qualities of the Vineyard, and can inform our individual and collective decisions regarding the Island going forward.

-The Museum has published three volumes of Vineyard Voices: Words, Faces and Voices of Island People by Oral History Curator Linsey Lee.
+The Museum has published three volumes of Vineyard Voices: Words Faces and Voices of Island People by Oral History Curator Linsey Lee.
 Each book features excerpts from interviews and photograph portraits of 75 Island people.
-Purchase Vineyard Voices and More Vineyard Voices in our Museum Shop today.
-Most recently, the Museum has also published a collection of oral histories and photographs from the popular World War II exhibit entitled Those Who Serve: Martha’s Vineyard and World War II.
+Those Who Serve: Martha’s Vineyard and World War II is a collection of oral histories and photographs from the popular World War II exhibit entitled Those Who Serve: Martha’s Vineyard and World War II.
 Those Who Serve was also made into an online exhibit which you can explore here.
 The Museum’s publication, the MV Museum Quarterly, often features oral histories.

 The Oral History Center welcomes new additions to its collection of audio and video oral histories.
-If you are interested in donating materials, please visit our Collection Development page.
-The Center also welcomes volunteers.
-Please visit our Volunteers page for more information.
+If you are interested in donating materials, please visit our Collections page for additional information.